groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/08_Arrays.md

 # Manipulating arrays

-We've seen the `sort()` method and `length` property - both indicating how many elements the array can hold.
+We've seen the `size()` method and `length` property - both indicating how many elements the array can hold.

 Sorting an array is easy with the `sort()` method: